Introducing the Teach Edge Question Generator

 - Other subjects too: Geography-style case study summaries, Politics-style policy extracts, English-style non-fiction sources for analysis

-If you've ever spent 30 minutes rewriting a news article into something students can read, you'll know why this matters.
+If you have ever spent 30 minutes rewriting a news article into something students can read, you will know why this matters.

 How it works in Teach Edge

 This is the bit that often surprises people.
-It's not "generate a worksheet and copy/paste it into something else".
+It is not "generate a worksheet and copy/paste it into something else".

 Step-by-step workflow